Why Clients Drive Technology Adoption

 Kate White described the collaborative approach that is needed: “How can outside counsel partner with [clients] and help bring those technology solutions to them and collaborate in building a better way to handle that work?
 There’s so much potential in just seeing the tech folks, the outside firms and the in-house counsel really partner to bring all that knowledge together and build new solutions.”

 And, as Katie DeBord noted: “Once we get lawyers understanding how technology can augment their practice, and we start all speaking the same language, a lot of the other pain points can be rectified.”

-Mary Juetten is founder and CEO of Traklight, and has dedicated her more-than-25-year career to helping businesses achieve and protect their success.
+Mary Juetten is founder and CEO of Traklight, and has dedicated her more-than-30-year career to helping businesses achieve and protect their success.
 In 2015, Mary co-founded Evolve Law, an organization for change and technology adoption in the law.
-She was named to the ABA's Legal Resource Technology Center 2016 Women in Legal Tech list and the Fastcase 50 Class of 2016.
+She was named to the ABA's Legal Technology Resource Center 2016 Women in Legal Tech list and the Fastcase 50 Class of 2016.
 She serves on the Group Legal Services Association Board.
-Follow her on Twitter @maryjuetten and look for her upcoming book on "Small Law Firm KPIs" this fall.
+Follow her on Twitter @maryjuetten and find her new book,"Small Law KPIs: How to Measure Your Way to Greater Profits," here.

 Illustration ©iStockPhoto.comSponsored Links